 In the last post, we discussed a few terms of printing that are very important to know.
 In this post, we will discuss a few more printing terms that you just cannot miss out on.

 Printing Terms to Remember

-- Paper Types: This is one of the most important terms in printing.
-Type of paper used determines the overall color and quality of the print project.
+- Paper Types: This is one of the most important terms of printing.
+The type of paper used determines the overall color and quality of the print project.
 You can choose from coated and uncoated paper.
-The style of the paper – matte or glossy, is also important while finalizing on the paper type.
-The choice depends on what is to be printed on a paper.
-Glossy style is suitable for photos, while matte is perfect for text.
+The style of the paper – matte or glossy, is also important while finalizing the paper type.
+The choice depends on what is to be printed on paper.
+The glossy style is suitable for photos, while matte is perfect for the text.
 On the other hand, coated papers are used for printing books and brochures, whereas uncoated paper is a perfect choice for printing posters and letterheads.

 - Monotone & Duotone Colors: In spite of the fact that they both look similar, the monotone and duotone colors have a quite different composition.
 These are mainly used to give an old or artistic feel to the photos or images.
 In monotone colors, a grayscale image is printed with only one color ink, which is not black.
 On a contrary, in the case of duotone colors, the grayscale image is printed with multiple inks.
 Unlike monotone, duotone uses black ink.

 - Pantone Coverage: Pantone is a standard system for matching colors.
 Pantone coverage is the measure to calculate the perfection of a printer to reproduce colors from standard Pantone swatch.
 The Pantone coverage changes with the type of paper being used.
 Most contemporary printers are capable of producing 98% of the Pantone range, which can be considered as decent output.